ton-core/ton-lite-client/README.md

 ton-lite-client is a JS library that allows you to get information from TON Blockchain through it's native ADNL protocol.

-To get servers list use official urls:
+To get servers list, use official urls:
 - Mainnet: https://ton.org/global.config.json
 - Testnet: https://ton.org/testnet-global.config.json